A police officer jumps into a hotel pool in the 1960s to remove black youth

 Share This

-The Accord Freedom Trail and Civil Rights Museum joins St. Paul AME Church in presenting an afternoon and evening honoring Civil Rights workers in 1964; both those from away and those who lived here.
-The event takes place on Thursday, June 18, 2026, in two parts.
+The Accord Freedom Trail and Civil Rights Museum hosts an afternoon and evening commemorating the civil rights workers and events in 1964.
+The commemoration takes place on Thursday, June 18, 2026, at St. Paul AME Church, and features two presentations:

 • First, from 4:00 to 6:00 p.m., a viewing of the film, Passage at St. Augustine, and a discussion with the filmmaker, Clennon L. King.